CPU core voltage: Dual-voltage CPU

-A dual-voltage CPU uses a split-rail design so the processor core can use a lower voltage, while the external Input/Output (I/O) voltages remain at 3.3 volts for backwards compatibility.
+A dual-voltage CPU uses a split-rail design so the processor core can use a lower voltage, while the external Input/Output (I/O) voltages remain at higher voltages for backwards compatibility.

 A single-voltage CPU uses a single power voltage throughout the chip, supplying both I/O power and internal power.

-As of 2002 Microprocessor#Market statistics, most CPUs are single-voltage CPUs.

 All CPUs before the Pentium MMX are single-voltage CPUs.

 Dual-voltage CPUs were introduced for performance gain when increasing clock speeds and finer semiconductor fabrication processes caused excess heat generation and power supply concerns, especially regarding laptop computers.
-Using a voltage regulator, the external I/O voltage levels was transformed to lower voltages to reduce power draw, resulting in less heat for the ability to operate at higher frequencies.
+Using a voltage regulator, the external I/O voltage levels were transformed to lower voltages to reduce power draw, resulting in less heat for the ability to operate at higher frequencies.

 VRT is a feature on older Intel P5 Pentium processors that are typically intended for use in a mobile environment.
 It refers to splitting the core voltage supply from the I/O voltage.
 A VRT processor has a 3.3 V I/O and 2.9 V core voltage, to save power compared to a typical Pentium processor with both I/O and core voltage at 3.3V.
 All Pentium MMX and later processors adopted this so-called split rail power supply.

+Multi-Voltage CPU

+Besides CPU core voltage, modern CPUs often have many different voltages for components.
+One of the reasons behind this was that modern CPUs integrate numerous components that were once separate integrated circuits (ICs).
+As semiconductor technology has advanced, functions such as CPU cores, memory controllers, PCIe controllers, and, in some cases, integrated graphics, have been consolidated into a single CPU package.
+However, despite the overall reduction in transistor size, not all voltage requirements scale down proportionally.
+Some components within the CPU may still require higher voltages to operate efficiently, necessitating the use of multiple voltage levels to power various components effectively.

+Some examples of different voltages in a modern CPU: